 About Jamie Brickhouse — Including Praise for His Speaking & Book Club Presentations

 Kevin Allison, creator and host of the award-winning national live storytelling show and podcast Risk!, calls Jamie "one of the most gifted storytellers based in New York today."
-Jamie is a three-time StorySLAM champion of The Moth, the acclaimed, not-for-profit worldwide organization dedicated to the art and craft of storytelling, a Grand Slam winner of the National Storytelling Network, a Literary Death Match champion, and has appeared multiple times on Risk! (live shows and the podcast), The Story Collider (live show and podcast), performs throughout New York City, and has performed in Mexico, Los Angeles, San Francisco, D.C., Minneapolis, and Asheville.
+Jamie is a four-time StorySLAM champion of The Moth, the acclaimed, not-for-profit worldwide organization dedicated to the art and craft of storytelling, a Grand Slam winner of the National Storytelling Network, a Literary Death Match champion, and has appeared multiple times on Risk! (live shows and the podcast), The Story Collider (live show and podcast), performs throughout New York City, and has performed in Mexico, Los Angeles, San Francisco, D.C., Minneapolis, and Asheville.
 He has also performed stand-up comedy and recorded voice-overs for the legendary cartoon TV show Beavis and Butthead.

 As a keynote speaker, Brickhouse covers a range of topics from alcoholism / addiction / recovery, suicide prevention from the perspective of an SAS (suicide attempt survivor), the art and craft of memoir writing, overcoming HIV stigma, dementia (specifically Lewy body dementia), storytelling (as performer and instructor), book marketing and publicity, and GLBTQ issues.
 He has spoken/taught at the New York State Suicide Prevention Conference, Alzheimer’s Association (NYC Chapter), Columbia Publishing Course (17 years), BookCon/BookExpo, San Miguel Writers’ Conference (upcoming), HippoCamp: A Conference for Creative Nonfiction, Creative Nonfiction Writers’ Conference, the Northern California Writers’ StoryTellers Conference & Expo, Atlanta Writers’ Club, and the New England Independent Booksellers Association.
 He is on the board of the Lewy Body Dementia Resource Center, an advocate for the American Foundation for Suicide Prevention, and guest blogger for POZ magazine.